-The problem is that these traditional analytics only provide half of the story—they don’t explain exactly why the content is performing well, or how a specific type of content may influence the journey of marketing qualified leads (MQLs).
+The problem is that these traditional analytics only provide half of the story.
+They don’t explain why content performs well or how specific content influences the journey of marketing qualified leads (MQLs) across multiple touchpoints.

 That’s where content scoring comes into play.
 Creating a scoring system for your marketing content allows you to evaluate quality, discover trends across MQLs, and streamline content creation to meet your goals.